giorgi-tsereteli/testrail-to-zephyr-csv-converter/README.md

 - `Steps` - Test steps
 - `Expected Result` - Expected outcome

 **💡** You don't need to change any code or paths.
-Just replace the `sample_testrail_export.csv` file with your data but keep the same filename
+Just replace the `testrail_export.csv` file with your data but keep the same filename

 ### Step 2: Transform the File
 ```bash